Gemino: Practical and Robust Neural Compression for Video Conferencing: Introduction

 \section{Introduction}

 \Vcing applications have become a crucial part of modern life.
 However, today's systems continue to suffer from poor user experience: in particular, poor video quality and unwelcome disruptions are all too common.
 Many of these problems are rooted in the inability of today's applications to operate in low-bandwidth scenarios.
-For instance, Zoom recommends a minimum bandwidth of \SI{1.2}{Mbps} for one-on-one meetings~\cite{zoom-mbps}.
-When the network deteriorates, existing \vcing solutions can cope to an extent by lowering quality, but below a certain bandwidth (e.g., 100s of Kbps for HD video), they must either suspend the transmission altogether or risk packet loss and frame corruption.
+For instance, Zoom recommends a minimum bandwidth of \SI{1.2}{Mbps} for one-on-one meetings and 2-3 Mbps for group meetings~\cite{zoom-mbps}.
+In certain parts of the world, Internet broadband speeds remain insufficient for reliable video conferencing.
+For example, large swaths of the population in Africa and Asia had average Internet broadband speeds less than 10 Mbps in 2022~\cite{broadband_speeds}, with the five slowest countries having speeds under 1 Mbps.
+Mobile bandwidth is even more restricted: SpeedTest's Global Index~\cite{speed_test} suggest that global mobile bandwidth average is 50\% of broadband speeds.
+Even in regions of North America and Europe with high broadband speeds~\cite{broadband_speeds}, over 30\% of users surveyed about their \vcing experience claimed that ``video quality'' issues were their biggest pain point~\cite{vc_experience}.
+This is because the user experience is not just determined by the average bandwidth, but rather by tail events of low bandwidth (a few seconds every 5--10 minutes) that cause glitches and disrupt the video call.
+When the network deteriorates, even briefly, existing \vcing solutions cope to an extent by lowering quality, but below a certain bandwidth (e.g., 100s of Kbps for HD video), they must either suspend the transmission altogether or risk packet loss and frame corruption.